cryptosphere/ordo/README.md

-# Ordo (Ordered Representation for Disinguished Objects)
+# ORDO (Ordered Representation for Disinguished Objects)

-Ordo is a data interchange format with the main intended use case of representing certificates and cryptographic keys.
+ORDO is a data interchange format intended for representing certificates and cryptographic keys.
+We seek to achieve the following:

-## Why?
+* Security
+* Human Readability
+* Ease of Use
+* Simplicity

+## The Case for a New Certificate Format

+Creating a new certificate format is not a task we undertake lightly.
+It's something we do as day-to-day users of X.509 certificates who strive to understand X.509's motivations and why the system exists as it is today.

 X.509 has a number of shortcomings, both in terms of usability and formal language theory.
-Ordo seeks to address these.
+ORDO seeks to address these.

 We realize that reinventing the wheel can be unhelpful (cue [obligatory XKCD comic][standards-comic]) but we also feel like the wheels we're rolling on now may be somewhat misshapen.

-Ordo has been designed with the following goals in mind:
+ORDO has been designed with the following goals in mind:

 * **Human-readable**: Documents can be read and written by humans without the need for special tools, so long as the grammar is adhered to.
 They should also be pleasant to read!
-* **Unambiguous**: Ordo seeks to actively identify any possible ambiguities in the format and aggressively specify answers for what must and should be done depending on the context.
+* **Unambiguous**: ORDO seeks to actively identify any possible ambiguities in the format and aggressively specify answers for what must and should be done depending on the context.
 The goal is a format which is strict and rigorous where all conforming implementations agree on all details of the format.
-* **Distinguished**: The structure of an Ordo document is exactingly described in such a way that there is one and only one possible representation of a given set of data, such that tools given the same inputs to generate a certificate will always produce the same document every time in a fully
+* **Distinguished**: The structure of an ORDO document is exactingly described in such a way that there is one and only one possible representation of a given set of data, such that tools given the same inputs to generate a certificate will always produce the same document every time in a fully